foohyfooh/PKHeXPluginPile/Unmaintained/readme.md

 # Unmaintained Plugins
 This is my attempt to at least keep some of the plugins that I used which were left unmaintained up to date with the latest PKHeX version.
-They won't be guaranteed to have the maintenance or language support that my plugins.
+They won't be guaranteed to have the maintenance or language support that my plugins have.

 ## ThreeFinderPlugin
 [Original source](https://github.com/suloku/PKHeXThreeFinderPlugin) by [suloku](https://github.com/suloku)